bkrishna-hari/azure-data-box-get-dotnet-started/README.md

 Below code initiates the shipment pickup request.
 This will be allowed only when the order is in delivered status.

   ```
-  string resourceGroupName = "<resource-group-name>"; // Input the name of the resource group
+  // Input the name of the resource group
+  string resourceGroupName = "<resource-group-name>";

-  string jobName = "<job-name>";  // Input the name of the job within the specified resource group
+  // Input the name of the job within the specified resource group
+  string jobName = "<job-name>";

-  DateTime dtStartTime = new DateTime("<start-time>"); // Minimum date after which the pick up should commence, this must be in local time of pick up area.
+  // Minimum date after which the pick up should commence, this must be in local time of pick up area.
-  DateTime dtEndTime = new DateTime("<end-time>"); // Maximum date before which the pick up should commence, this must be in local time of pick up area.
+  DateTime dtStartTime = new DateTime("<start-time>");

+  // Maximum date before which the pick up should commence, this must be in local time of pick up area.
+  DateTime dtEndTime = new DateTime("<end-time>");

-  string shipmentLocation = "<shipment-location>"; // Input shipment location in the pickup place. eg. front desk
+  // Input shipment location in the pickup place. eg. front desk
+  string shipmentLocation = "<shipment-location>";

-  ShipmentPickUpRequest shipmentPickUpRequest = new ShipmentPickUpRequest(dtStartTime, dtEndTime, shipmentLocation);
+  ShipmentPickUpRequest shipmentPickUpRequest = new ShipmentPickUpRequest(
+                                                  dtStartTime,
+                                                  dtEndTime,
+                                                  shipmentLocation);

   // Initializes a new instance of the DataBoxManagementClient class
   DataBoxManagementClient dataBoxManagementClient = InitializeDataBoxClient();